ericamendez/Photo-Print-Shop-w-AR/README.md

 # ARPrint
-Photography Print Shop with Augmented Reality.
-Fullstack application that allows photographers to sign up, log in, and upload their photography to sell their prints.
-On the photographers public profile, clients have options buying the photographers prints, adding borders, and choosing print size.
-Clients can also see the photographer's prints live  in any room using web based augmented reality to see if the print fits the room the print will be bought for.
+Photography Print Shop with Web‑Based Augmented Reality

+ARPrint is a full‑stack marketplace that lets photographers sell their art and lets customers preview prints in their own space before buying.
+Photographers can sign up, upload images, and set print options (sizes, borders, pricing).
+Shoppers browse artist portfolios, customize print details, and use their phone’s camera to see the artwork to scale on their wall—no app download required.

 ## Home-page
 ![alt text](public/images/home.png)